charlesnnanna/personalwebsite/README.md

 Describe how to install / setup your local environement / add link to demo version.

 ## Code Examples
-Show examples of usage:
-`put-your-code-here`

-## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
 Project is: _in progress

 ## Inspiration
 Add here credits.
-Project inspired by..., based on...
+Project inspired by Charles, based on https://francescamcwhirter.com/

 ## Contact
 Created by [@charlesnnanna](charlesnnanna1667@gmail.com) - feel free to contact me!